Gabriele250901/React-Ex/README.md

 Exercise31
 Rewrite the Login component as a function component, and use the useState hook to track the state of the username, password and remember inputs.
 Tip: you can use useState more than once.

+Exercise32
+Add a side effect to the ClickCounter component from useState 01 that calls a onCounterChange function with the current value of the counter every time value of the counter changes.
+The function should be received as a prop.
+L'esercizio si trova nella cartella exercise30